ryanlohyr/NUSDegs/docs/UserGuide.md

 Format: `major n/MAJOR`

-* The `MAJOR` is an optional argument and can be CS or CEG.
+* The `MAJOR` is an optional argument to update current major and can be CEG (upcoming feature includes CS).

 Examples of usage:

-`major` (Assume no major has been selected)

-- Expected outcome: "No major selected!"

 `major CEG`